-American Agri-Women (AAW) is pleased to announce our new partnership with Caterpillar, the world’s leading manufacturer of equipment for construction, agriculture, mining and other industries.
+American Agri-Women (AAW) is pleased to continue its partnership with Caterpillar, the world’s leading manufacturer of equipment for construction, agriculture, mining and other industries.

-Our partnership includes a “News for You” series in which Caterpillar experts share their knowledge with AAW members.
+Our partnership continues our e-mail series in which Caterpillar experts share their knowledge with AAW members.
 Check out these resources, including templates you can download and share with your family and employees.

-COLCHESTER, Vt., July 7, 2016 — American Agri-Women (AAW) is announcing a new partnership with Caterpillar Inc. (NYSE: CAT) that will help educate AAW members and others on how to safely operate and manage the equipment they use on their farms, ranches and properties.
+July 7, 2016 — American Agri-Women (AAW) partners with Caterpillar Inc. (NYSE: CAT) helping to educate AAW members and others on how to safely operate and manage the equipment they use on their farms, ranches and properties.

 - Women a Driving Force in the Ag Industry